Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 juju deploy ./opensearch/bundle.yaml
 ```

-Ignore the error, or deploy Opensearch in HA mode.
+Ignore the error with replicas, or deploy Opensearch in HA mode.

-Get the access information:
+When deployment is GREEN, get the access information:

 ```bash
 # juju run data-integrator/leader get-credentials > ./opensearch/os-creds.yaml